OuhscBbmc/data-science-practices-1/ch-workstation.md

 OuhscMunge::update_packages_addin()
 ```

-### Updating R Packages
+### Updating R Packages {#workstation-r-package-update}

 Several R packages will need to be updated every weeks.
 Unless you have been told not to (because it would break something -this is rare), periodically update the packages by executing the following code `update.packages(checkBuilt=TRUE)`.

-### GitHub
+### GitHub {#workstation-github}

 [GitHub](https://github.com/) registration is necessary to push modified files to the repository.
 First, register a free user account, then tell the repository owner your exact username, and they will add you as a collaborator  (*e.g.*, to https://github.com/OuhscBbmc/RedcapExamplesAndPatterns).

-### GitHub for Windows Client
+### GitHub for Windows Client {#workstation-github-client}

 [GitHub for Windows Client](http://windows.github.com/) does the basic tasks a little easier than the git features built into RStudio.
 Occasionally, someone might need to use git form the command line to fix problems.

-Recommended Installation {#installation-recommended}
+Recommended Installation {#workstation-recommended}
 ------------------------------------

-The order does not matter.
+The installation order does not matter.

+### ODBC Driver {#workstation-odbc}

-* **[ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server)** is for connecting to the [token server](https://github.com/OuhscBbmc/REDCapR/blob/master/vignettes/SecurityDatabase.Rmd), if your institution is using one.
+[ODBC Driver for SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server) is for connecting to the [token server](https://github.com/OuhscBbmc/REDCapR/blob/master/vignettes/SecurityDatabase.Rmd), if your institution is using one.
 As of this writing, version 17 is the most recent driver version.
 See if a new one exists. {updated Apr 2018}

+### R Tools {#workstation-rtools}

-* **[R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/)** is necessary to build some packages in development hosted on GitHub. {added Feb 2017}
+[R Tools for Windows](https://cran.r-project.org/bin/windows/Rtools/) is necessary to build some packages in development hosted on GitHub. {added Feb 2017}

+### Notepad++ {#workstation-notepadpp}

-* **[Notepad++](http://notepad-plus-plus.org/)** is a text editor that allows you look at the raw text files, such as code and CSVs.
+[Notepad++](http://notepad-plus-plus.org/) is a text editor that allows you look at the raw text files, such as code and CSVs.
 For CSVs and other data files, it is helpful when troubleshooting (instead of looking at the file through Excel, which masks & causes some issues).  {added Sept 2012}

+### Azure Data Studio {#workstation-ads}

-* **[Azure Data Studio (ADS)](https://docs.microsoft.com/en-us/sql/azure-data-studio/download)** is now recommended by [Microsoft](https://cloudblogs.microsoft.com/sqlserver/2018/09/25/azure-data-studio-for-sql-server/) and [others](https://www.brentozar.com/archive/2019/04/if-you-work-with-sql-server-youre-really-lucky/) for analysts (and some other roles) --ahead of SQL Server Managment Studio.
+[Azure Data Studio (ADS)](https://docs.microsoft.com/en-us/sql/azure-data-studio/download) is now recommended by [Microsoft](https://cloudblogs.microsoft.com/sqlserver/2018/09/25/azure-data-studio-for-sql-server/) and [others](https://www.brentozar.com/archive/2019/04/if-you-work-with-sql-server-youre-really-lucky/) for analysts (and some other roles) --ahead of SQL Server Management Studio.

     Note: here are some non-default changes that facilitate our workflow.